JennaStilling/course-listing-t6-backend/README.md

 Depending on which request, you will add the other half of the directory and the required value that comes after the ":" (Without including the colon).

 Posts and updates require adding the JSON in the body if you use postman.
-Choose the Body tab and select the 'raw' radio button.
+Choose the Body tab and select the 'raw' radio button